EOMMINHO/tower-server/README.md

 - [x] authentification
 - [x] authorization
 - [x] On/Off status
-- [ ] Stepper Modbus implementation
 - [x] status database
 - [ ] DB encryption
+- [ ] PID controlling

 ## Acknowledgments
 This program and physical devices has taken several months to make and benefited from contributions of many individuals.
 I wish to thank the following for their helps: Joon Hee Won(KAIST), Seongjun Park(KAIST), David Donghyun Kim(Massachusetts Institute of Technology).
-I thank all other members, BNI Lab.
+I thank all other members, BNILab, KAIST.

 Minho Eom.